PHIRI RESEARCH METHODOLOGIES TO ASSESS THE IMPACT OF COVID-19 - ONE PAGER

 Task 5.1: COVID-19 impact indicators and methodologies

-This task aims to provide a systematic literature review on the published articles and reports on COVID-19 impacts up to the moment of the start of the project and to propose measures to alleviate or minimize the identified methodological problems.
-More specifically this task will:
+This task aims to provide a systematic literature review on the published articles and reports on COVID-19 impacts up to the moment of the start of the project (November 2020) and to propose measures to alleviate or minimize the identified methodological problems.
+More specifically this task is:

-- Map the different research methodologies that countries have been using to monitor the impact of COVID-19.
+- Mapping the different research methodologies that countries have been using to monitor the impact of COVID-19

-- Identify methodological issues and indicators of direct and indirect impact of COVID-19 and future crises, including economic and social impacts on health and wellbeing, as well as collateral damage to the medical care of non-COVID-19 patients.
+- Identifying methodological issues and indicators of direct and indirect impact of COVID-19 and future crises, including economic and social impacts on health and well-being, as well as collateral damage to the medical care of non-COVID-19 patients

-- Synthesise research and data pathways for analysing impact of COVID-19.
+- Synthesising research and data pathways for analysing impact of COVID-19

 Task 5.2: Exploring the determinants of the severity of long-term health outcomes of SARS-COV2 infection

 This task aims at studying the respective effects of demographic variables (age, social position), life style, morbidities and frailty on the risk of SARS-CoV-2 infection and the consequent severity of long-term health outcomes.
-This will be done by performing literature reviews on all the mentioned determinants.
+This is being achieved by performing literature reviews on all the mentioned determinants.

-Task 5.3: Efficacy of new digital tools for COVID contact tracing and assessment of its impact on health and social behaviors
+Task 5.3: Efficacy of new digital tools for COVID-19 contact tracing and assessment of its impact on health and social behaviors

 This task aims at identifying digital tools for contact tracing of COVID-19 patients and summarizing the available evidence regarding the effectiveness and impact of these tools in the European context.
 Key considerations on the role of legislative and ethical aspects will also be examined to provide context-relevant recommendations, facilitating innovation uptake and diffusion.